 Banyak Islands ("Pulau Banyak")

-Further north is the majestic Banyak Islands.
+Further north in the Banda Aceh province are the majestic Banyak Islands.
 This idyllic tropical oasis has some of the most perfect waves in Indonesia.

 One being the awesome right-hander named Treasure Island (TI’s) boasting long down the line walls with numerous barrel sections, this reef break when pumping is one of the jewels in the crown of the entire North Sumatran surfing region.